 13. Do I need a special bra after a breast augmentation?

 No special bra is needed.
 A sports bra may be used for the first month for comfort, which occurs from the pressure of a sports bra.

 14. Do I need to massage my breasts after a breast augmentation?

 No special massages are necessary.
 Immediate motion of the arms within the first 24 hours after surgery will help minimize capsular contracture.

 15. How long will it take for my breasts to look good after a breast augmentation?

 The upper part of the breast will look full for the first 4-6 weeks.
-So the implants will not look normal until about 4-6 weeks after surgery.
+Breast will look round and in a normal shape about 4-6 weeks after surgery.